nuxeo/nuxeo/nuxeo-core-binarymanager-azure/README.md

 ### Optional parameters

+- nuxeo.storage.azure.prefix : the directory prefix to use inside the container

 - nuxeo.storage.azure.endpointProtocol : the url protocol (default is `HTTPS`)

 - nuxeo.storage.azure.cachesize : size of the local cache (default is `100MB`).